Steffo99/particle-clash/README.md

 To trigger an automatic export of the project:

 1. Ensure GitHub Actions are enabled
-1. Create a new GitHub Release
+1. Push a new tag with formatted as `vX.Y.Z`

 To download the resulting builds: